State of DevOps Report 2019: DevOps Not a Trend, The Standard!

 3) Industry and Organizational Impacts

-Enterprise organizations with more than 5000 employees were found to be less performing compared to those with less than 5000 employees.
+Enterprise organizations with more than 5000 employees were found to be less performing than those with less than 5000 employees.

-These gaps in large enterprises are majorly attributed to factors such as having heavyweight process and controls, tightly coupled architectures causing delay and associated instability.
+These gaps in large enterprises are majorly attributed to factors such as having heavyweight processes and controls, tightly coupled architectures causing delay and associated instability.

-Many analysts are reporting the industry has “crossed the chasm” with regards to DevOps and technology transformation, and our analysis this year confirms these observations.
+Many analysts are report the industry has “crossed the chasm” with regards to DevOps and technology transformation, and our analysis this year confirms these observations.

 The report says that the industry velocity is increasing offering additional scope for speed and stability, and the growing cloud technology adoption is witnessing this acceleration.